kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 ## Where Next?

 Now you have started getting to grips with Grakn, please explore our additional [example code](../examples/examples.html) and documentation.
+[Modern](../examples/modern.html) is an additional example of adding an ontology and data to a graph and making test queries, which is useful for getting to grips with Graql syntax.

 We are always adding more and welcome ideas and improvement suggestions.
 Please [get in touch](https://grakn.ai/community.html)!

 {% include links.html %}